nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Receiving payment from a student: `pay`

 Updates the amount of tuition fee paid by the specified student after a lesson.

-You should use the [`settle` command](#settling-outstanding-fees-from-students-settle) to settle the tuition fee owed by the student after he/she pays for the outstanding fees.
+Recording payment using the `pay` command does not update the owed amount.
+You should use the [`settle` command](#settling-outstanding-fees-from-students-settle) to settle the tuition fee owed by the student after he/she pays the outstanding fees.

 **Format:** `pay INDEX hr/HOURS_PAID`